-Drone data were collected in 8 experiments during the summertime jellyfish blooms of the years 2020 - 2022 (Fig. SI).
-In each experiment, a research vessel was directed to the heart of a spatially-dense jellyfish aggregation that was detected in real-time by an observer on a small aircraft dying simultaneously above.
-Upon arrival to the experiment site, a series of videos (mean duration XX ± sd ) were recorded by a drone hovering at a fixed height, location, and orientation, above the aggregation.
-The videos were analyzed in a Lagrangian framework, which tracks jellyfish along their trajectories (Fig. 1).
-At constant intervals along the trajectory of each jellyfish, we obtained the instantaneous swimming orientation (a), defined as the direction to which the head is pointing, based on the observed body positioning (see top insert in Fig. 1).
+Drone data were collected in eight experiments during summertime jellyfish blooms in 2020–2022 (Fig. SI).
+In each experiment, a research vessel was directed to the heart of a spatially-dense jellyfish aggregation that was detected in real-time by an observer on a small aircraft flying simultaneously above.
+Upon arrival to the experiment site, a series of videos (mean duration XX ± sd ) was recorded by a drone hovering at a fixed height, location, and orientation above the aggregation.
+The videos were analyzed in a Lagrangian framework, which tracked jellyfish along their trajectories (Fig. 1).
+At constant intervals along the trajectory of each jellyfish, we obtained the instantaneous swimming orientation (a), defined as the direction in which the head was pointing, based on the observed body positioning (see top insert in Fig. 1).

-Fig. 1 An exemplary drone-based Lagrangian view on the movement of aggregated jellyfish.
-The dotted lines show Lagrangian jellyfish trajectories extracted from a 5 minutes video.
+Fig. 1 An exemplary drone-based Lagrangian view of the movement of aggregated jellyfish.
+The dotted lines show Lagrangian jellyfish trajectories extracted from a 5-minute video.
 The trajectories are overlaid on the last frame of the video, with the colors gradually changing from green to red during the trajectory.
-Black circles indicating locations of jellyfish in that frame.
-The upper insert shows a blow up of a single frame, focusing on an individual jellyfish, with the black arrow pointing to its swimming orientation, a.
+Black circles indicate locations of jellyfish in that frame.
+The upper insert shows an enlargement of a single frame, focusing on an individual jellyfish, with a black arrow indicating swimming orientation, a.
 Lower insert shows the distribution of a for all instances measured in this video (2589 instances of 117 jellyfish in total, orange), and mean direction of surface gravity waves (blue, dotted edge) and currents (green, solid edge).
-The video was taken at 7:45 AM on July 6, 2020 (Fig. SI)
+The video was taken at 7:45 AM on July 6, 2020 (Fig. SI).

 A key behavioral trait in aquatic locomotion is directional movement, defined as the tendency of an individual to move along a straight path [29, 30].
-The observed jellyfish maintained a constant swimming orientation, with the standard deviation (SD) of a along individual trajectories being, on average, 26.8 ± 18.5° (Fig. 2A).
-Consistently, out of the 4240 jellyfish examined, 4143 (> 97%) exhibited statistically significant directional swimming (Rayleigh’s test p < 0.05 [31]).
+The observed jellyfish maintained a constant swimming orientation, with an average standard deviation (SD) of a along individual trajectories of 26.8 ± 18.5° (Fig. 2A).Out of the 4240 jellyfish examined, 4143 (> 97%) consistently exhibited statistically significant directional swimming (Rayleigh’s test p < 0.05 [31]).

 Expanding the analysis, we tested swimming directionality at the scale of the jellyfish aggregation.
-For each video we calculated the mean swimming orientation (a) and found that the individual instantaneous orientations deviated from it by only ±62° (shaded area in Fig. 2B).
-In agreement with that, aggregated jellyfish were found to collectively orient their swimming in the same direction (Rayleigh’s test p < 0.001).
-Notably, in all cases a had a strong westward component, with a mean azimuth of 262 ± 44.7°, (north defined as 0° and clockwise is the positive direction; Fig. 2C).
-In our study area, this westward orientation coincides with swimming away from the general direction of the coast (Fig. SI).
+For each video, we calculated the mean swimming orientation (a) and found that the individual instantaneous orientations deviated from it by only ±62° (shaded area in Fig. 2B).
+In agreement with this, aggregated jellyfish were found to collectively orient their swimming in the same direction (Rayleigh’s test p < 0.001).
+Notably, in all cases, a had a strong westward component, with a mean azimuth of 262 ± 44.7° (north defined as 0° and clockwise is the positive direction; Fig. 2C).
+In our study area, this westward orientation coincided with swimming away from the general direction of the coast (Fig. SI).

 The directional nature of the swimming behavior indicates the use of an external cue [32].
-Consistently with the hypothesized importance of stranding avoidance in modulating jellyfish movement, jellyfish swimming was distinctly oriented opposite to the direction of surface gravity waves, which in coastal areas provide a reliable indicator to the general direction of the shoreline [33], with a differing from the direction of short-waves and long-waves by 174 ± 83° and 155 ± 50°, respectively (Fig. 2C and Table 1).
+Consistent with the hypothesized importance of stranding avoidance in modulating jellyfish movement, jellyfish swimming was distinctly oriented opposite to the direction of surface gravity waves, which in coastal areas provide a reliable indicator to the general direction of the shoreline [33], with a differing from the direction of short waves and long waves by 174 ± 83° and 155 ± 50°, respectively (Fig. 2C and Table 1).
 Moreover, a statistical analysis revealed that a was significantly negatively correlated with the direction of long and short surface gravity waves (p < 0.001 ; circular-circular correlation; Table 1).